thomashassan35/stackv2-session-03-2023/README.md

 	- In the swagger interface,  before sending queries, do this step once : click on authorize ->  paster your token under " bearerAuth  (http, Bearer) Thing'in token (without Bearer keyword)"

-- Récupérer son token : onglet Develop -> Get My Thing in token -> Copy to Clipboard
+- To get your token : Top panel -> Develop -> Get My Thing in token -> Copy to Clipboard

 Instructions for Postman, go to: